pjayajothi/Email-Phishing/README.md

 •	What are the most distinguishing features of phishing emails compared to safe emails?<br>
 •	Are there specific patterns (e.g., high number of links, urgent keywords) that correlate strongly with phishing attempts?<br>
 •	How can these insights inform the content and focus of staff awareness programs?<br>
-Key Business Metrics: False positive/negative rates if using these features for automated detection<br>
+### Key Business Metrics: False positive/negative rates if using these features for automated detection

+## Notes:
+•	Dataset contains ~500,000 non-phishing ("safe") emails from the Enron Email Dataset and ~20,000 phishing and safe emails from the Phishing Email Dataset
+•	Source of dataset: <a href="https://www.kaggle.com/datasets/ethancratchley/email-phishing-dataset">Email Phishing Dataset</a>

 ## Analysis Approach
 ### 1. Data Exploration (SQL & Excel)<br>